ibexa/documentation-developer/docs/pim/pim_guide.md

 ##### Editing product types, products and product attributes

  Editing product type, product and product attribute information stored in the remote PIM is impossible due to their read-only status.
-In other words, information can only flow in one direction.
+ This means that, functionally speaking, communication with PIM is uni-directional, and information is pulled from a remote source but cannot be updated.

 ##### Content-model-based features